Pareto Optimal Model Selection in Linear Bandits: DISCUSSION

-We study the model selection problem in linear bandits where the goal is to adapt to the \emph{unknown} intrinsic dimension $d_\star$, rather than suffering regret proportional to the ambient dimension $d$.
-We first establish a lower bound showing that, even with a fixed (and expressive) action set, adaptation to the unknown intrinsic dimension $d_\star$ comes at a cost: there is no algorithm that can achieve the regret bound $\widetilde{O}(\sqrt{d_\star T})$ simultaneously for all values of $d_\star$.
-Under the mild assumption of an expressive action set, we design a Pareto optimal algorithm with guarantees matching the rate in the lower bound.
+We study the model selection problem in linear bandits where the goal is to adapt to the \emph{unknown} intrinsic dimension $d_\star$, rather than suffering from regret proportional to the ambient dimension $d$.
+We establish a lower bound indicating that adaptation to the unknown intrinsic dimension $d_\star$ comes at a cost: There is no algorithm that can achieve the regret bound $\widetilde{O}(\sqrt{d_\star T})$ simultaneously for all values of $d_\star$.
+Under a mild assumption, we design a Pareto optimal algorithm, with ideas fundamentally different from ``testing'' \citep{foster2019model, ghosh2020problem} and ``corralling'' \citep{pacchiano2020model, agarwal2017corralling}, to bear on the model selection problem in linear bandits.
 We also provide a workaround to remove the assumption.
-Experimental results confirm our theoretical results and show advantages of our algorithm over prior work.
+Experimental evaluations show superior performance of our main algorithm compared to existing ones.

-We leave open several questions.
-First off, the current \linucbPlus works with a fixed action set.
-A fixed action set is needed to construct virtual arms, which are mixtures of previous actions, and to provide guarantees of their expected rewards.
-Similar guarantees hold under the following assumptions: (1) we have a nested sequence of action sets $\A_t \subseteq \A_{t+1}$ with $|\A_T| \leq K$; and (2) one of the best arm belongs to $\A_1$.
-Action sets $\A_t$ are allowed to be chosen adversarially (but expressive), since \linucb itself is compatible with adversarial contexts.
-How to remove/weaken these assumptions is left as an important open question.
+Although linear bandits with a fixed action set are commonly studied in the literature \citep{lattimore2020learning, wagenmaker2021experimental}, an interesting direction is to generalize \linucbPlus to the contextual setting.
+The current version of \linucbPlus works in the setting with adversarial contexts under the following two additional assumptions: (1) we have a nested sequence of action sets $\A_t \subseteq \A_{t+1}$ with $|\A_T| \leq K$; and (2) one of the best/near-optimal arm belongs to $\A_1$.
+How to remove/weaken these assumptions is left to future work.
+We also remark that, after our initial (arXiv) publication, \citet{marinov2021pareto} established the Pareto frontier for general contextual bandits, providing a negative answer to open problems raised in \citet{foster2020open}.

-Another open problem is to remove the assumption of an expressive action set by dealing with a possibly mis-specidied linear bandit problem (and thus without using the idea of ``corralling").
-We make use of the expressiveness to preserve the linear reward structure of truncated real arms.
-Although we cannot avoid an additive $\epsilon \sqrt{d} T$ term in the regret in the worst case \citep{lattimore2020learning}, our problem do have a special structure, i.e., the reward of virtual mixture-arms are always well-specified.